tottie000/GopherIllustrations/Gopher_Illustrations/README.md

 ### 🙏🏻 Terms of Use
 - Please clearly credit Gopher original author's license and this illustration author tottie.
 Specifically **Please include one of the following statements** in your blog post or speaking materials <br>
-`The Go gopher was designed by Renée French.
+  - `The Go gopher was designed by Renée French.
 Illustrations by tottie.`<br>
-`©Renée French / tottie.`<br>
+  - `©Renée French / tottie.`<br>

-- Please indicate one credit per media.
-  - You do not need to indicate a credit for each illustration.
+- Please indicate one credit per media.You do not need to indicate a credit for each illustration.

 ### ⭕️ Please use within the following scope.